 1. About Mexico

 Mexico is the world’s most traveled destination for tourism.
-World Tourism Organization ranked this country at number seven on its list of most-visited destinations.
+World Tourism Organization ranked this country at seven on its list of most-visited destinations.
 Mexican tourists are second only after the United States on the American continent.

 2. When and Where Do I Need a Passport to Travel?